Windows 10 Copy Large Files Over Network (Fastest Way)

 2. Click “Sync” and then “Basic Sync” in AOMEI Backupper.

-Tips: to sync files in real time, please upgrade to Professional edition or higher.
+- To sync files in real time, please upgrade to Professional edition or higher.

 Step 3.
-Access files from anther computer
+Access files from another computer

 Press Windows key + R key to summon Run box.
 Input the path of the shared folder and you’ll be able to copy files to local disk.
-Just make sure the destination partition is formatted with NTFS file system.